Audet, Quebec

 Audet (/fr/) is a municipality in the Le Granit Regional County Municipality in the Estrie region of Quebec, Canada.
-Population is 734 as of the Canada 2016 Census.
+Population is 708 as of the Canada 2021 Census.

 Although the post office has been known as Audet since 1894, named after Michel Audet, the first postmaster, the municipality was known as Saint-Hubert-de-Spaulding until 1959, referring to the township of Spaulding, in which it is located.

 Audet sits on a plateau at 535 m in altitude in the Appalachians, making it one of the highest municipalities in Quebec.

+History

+The municipality was originally part of Spaulding and Ditchfield.
+In 1903, Saint-Hubert-de-Spaulding split from Spaulding and Ditchfield to became a separate municipality.
+In 1959, Saint-Hubert-de-Spaulding changed its name to Audet.